1987 World Snooker Championship: Aftermath

 During the tournament, there were reports that Foulds and WPBSA chairman Williams were taking beta blockers.
 These were banned under International Olympic Committee rules, but not prohibited in snooker.
 Colin Moynihan, a Member of the British Parliament, called for Williams to resign and any players using beta blockers to withdraw from competing.
 In November 1987, the WPBSA was suspended from using the Sports Council's drug-testing facilities until the use of beta blockers was banned from the sport.
 Moynihan wrote to Williams supporting the ban that had been proposed by the Sports Council's Drug Advisory Group.
 Williams resigned as WPBSA chairman in November 1987, having received criticism over the drug testing issue as well as over his personal business connections with promoters Barry Hearn and Frank Warren.
 The WPBSA voted to ban the use of beta blockers, other than cardioselective types, in January 1988, with the ban to come into effect from the start of the 1988–89 snooker season.

 Main draw

 Shown below are the results for the tournament.
 The numbers in brackets denote players seedings, whilst players in bold are match winners.

 Qualifying

+The qualifying stages took place at the Preston Guild Hall between 25 March and 4 April 1987.

 Results from the qualification event are shown below.
 Players shown in bold denote match winners.